-This function is for sending Video and Audio to Multicast group.
+This function is for sending Video to Multicast group.

-- Enable Multicast: Check the checkbox to enable multicast operation. - Multicast destination IP: Enter an IP between 224.0.0.0 and 239.255.255.255. - RTP port: Enter a value between 1024 and 65532. - RTP TTL: Enter a value between 1 and 255.
+- Enable Multicast: Check the checkbox to enable multicast operation. - Multicast destination IP: Enter an IP between 224.0.0.0 and 239.255.255.255.
+Although it is empty, an IP will be entered automatically. - RTP port: Enter a value between 1024 and 65530. - RTP TTL: Enter a value between 1 and 255.
 If a network status is smooth, enter a lower value.
 On the other hand, if a network status is poor, enter a higher value.
 When there are many Network Cameras or users, a higher value may cause a heavy load to the network.
 For a detailed setting, please consult with a network manager.